ThomasKaiser/sbc-bench/results/Broadcom-VideoCore-SoCs.md

 ### BroadCom's history of ARMv8 Crypto Extensions licensing (obviously based on core type)

-Broadcom has/had an ARM architecture license and did two custom cores: ARMv7 "Brahma B15" (based on Cortex-A15) and ARMv8 "Brahma B53" (based on Cortex-A53).
-The B53 cores appeared on SoCs in 2017 initially without ARMv8 Crypto Extensions but fortunately that changed already in 2018.
+[2013 Broadcom signed into ARMv7 and ARMv8 architecture licenses](https://www.arm.com/company/news/2013/01/arm-and-broadcom-extend-relationship-with-armv7-and-armv8-architecture-licenses) and registered two custom cores afterwards: ARMv7 "Brahma B15" (based on Cortex-A15 appearing 2014) and ARMv8 "Brahma B53" (based on Cortex-A53 appearing 2017 in VideoCore SoCs).
+The B53 cores might have lacked ARMv8 Crypto Extensions in the beginning but fortunately that changed already in 2018.
+But it's also entirely possible that this was just a kernel config or CPU bring-up thing and the Crypto Extensions were present in Brahma-B53 since day one (at least BroadCom router SoCs like BCM4908 that were developed in 2015 have them).

-But for whatever reasons (licensing costs?) with standard Cortex A cores BroadCom switched to ARMv8 Crypto Extensions only from 2021 on: the A72/r1p0 in 'Klondike' and the A76/r4p1 in 'Muskoka' (BCM2712's STB sibling) come with ARMv8 Crypto Extensions.

-But the A53 cores in any of the older VideoCore SoCs and the A72/r0p3 appearing in 2019 in Hudson Set-top boxes (BCM7211) and on RPi 4 (the BCM2711 sibling) all lack AES/SHA acceleration.
+For whatever reason (licensing costs?) with standard Cortex-A cores BroadCom switched to ARMv8 Crypto Extensions only in 2021: just the A72/r1p0 in 'Klondike' and the A76/r4p1 in 'Muskoka' (BCM2712's STB sibling) are accelerated.
+As such the A53 cores in any of the older VideoCore SoCs and the A72/r0p3 appearing in 2019 in Hudson Set-top boxes (BCM7211) and on RPi 4 (the BCM2711 sibling) all lack AES/SHA acceleration.

-When first details about BCM2712 went public in Sep 2023 I was surprised to find a more recent A76 stepping than on RK3588 (r4p0) but now we know that random people already benchmarked BroadCom VideoCore VII Set-top boxes with these cores back in 2021.
+When first details about BCM2712 went public in Sep 2023 I was surprised to find a more recent A76 stepping than on Rockchip RK3588 (r4p0) but now we know that random people already benchmarked BroadCom _VideoCore VII_ Set-top boxes with _that same cores_ back in 2021.

 ### List of SoCs where exact VideoCore version could be determined

-The SoCs are listed chronologically (timestamps are either RPi announcements or first listing in Geekbench browser):
+The SoCs are listed rather chronologically (timestamps are either RPi announcements or first listing in Geekbench browser which might be severely delayed, for example [BCM7271 appeared on Geekbench a year after it was already publicly discussed](https://www.cnx-software.com/2018/04/13/com-hem-tv-hub-is-an-hybrid-tv-box-powered-by-broadcom-bcm7271-soc-with-videocore-v-gpu/)):

 #### BCM2835